 Privacy of Visual Data in Computer Vision

 Recently, visual data is being generated at an unprecedented scale.
-People upload billions of photos daily on social media and a high number of security cameras capture video data.
+For example, people upload billions of photos daily on social media, and a high number of security cameras capture video data.

 Worldwide, there are over 770 million CCTV surveillance cameras in use.
 Additionally, an increasing amount of image data is being generated due to the popularity of camera-equipped personal devices.

 1. Deep Learning leverages the value of data

 Recent advances in deep learning methods based on artificial neural networks (ANN) have led to significant breakthroughs in long-standing AI fields such as Computer Vision, Image Recognition and Video Analytics.

 The success of deep learning techniques is directly proportional to the amount of data available for training.
 Hence, companies such as Google, Facebook, and Apple take advantage of the massive amounts of training data collected from their users and the immense computational power of GPU farms to deploy deep learning on a large scale.

 AI vision and learning from visual data have led to the introduction of computer vision applications that promote the common good and economic benefits, such as smart transportation systems, medical research, or marketing.

 2. Privacy concerns regarding visual data

 While the utility of deep learning is undeniable, the same training data that has made it so successful also present serious privacy issues that drive the need for visual privacy.
 The collection of photos and videos from millions of individuals comes with significant privacy risks.

 - Permanent collection.
 Companies gathering data usually keep it forever.
 Users from whom the data was collected can neither delete it nor control how it will be used nor influence what will be learned from it.